Rudy Vallée: Music

 After playing drums in his high school band, Vallée played clarinet and saxophone in bands around New England as a teenager.
-The popularity of the saxophone and an unexpected reply from his idol Rudy Wiedoeft prompted Vallée to perfect his technique.
-He paid Columbia Records to make four "personal records", which he used for audition purposes with a number of bands.
 From 1924 to 1925, he played with the Savoy Havana Band at the Savoy Hotel in London, where band members discouraged his attempts to become a vocalist.
-He returned to the United States, briefly attending the University of Maine.
-He was initiated into the Sigma Alpha Epsilon fraternity there on December 5, 1921.
-He transferred to Yale University in 1924, from which he earned a bachelor’s degree in philosophy in 1927.
-As a Yale student he led the football band and was the lead saxophonist in the Yale Collegians with Peter Arno, who became a cartoonist for The New Yorker magazine.
+He returned to the United States, he joined the Maine Alpha chapter of Sigma Alpha Epsilon while briefly attending the University of Maine.
+He received a degree in philosophy from Yale University, where he played in the Yale Collegians with Peter Arno, who became a cartoonist for The New Yorker magazine.

-In 1928, following his graduation from Yale, Vallée formed the band Rudy Vallée and the Connecticut Yankees, having named himself after saxophonist Rudy Wiedoeft.
-With this band, which included two violins, two saxophones, a piano, a banjo, and drums, he began singing as a member of a trio and as a soloist.
+After graduation, he formed Rudy Vallée and the Connecticut Yankees, having named himself after saxophonist Rudy Wiedoeft.
+With this band (formed in 1928), which included two violins, two saxophones, a piano, a banjo, and drums, he started singing.
 He had a thin, wavering tenor voice and seemed more at home singing sweet ballads than jazz songs.
-But his singing, saxophone playing, and the innovative arrangements he wrote for his band attracted attention from a rapidly increasing number of listeners, especially young women.
-In 1928 he started performing on the radio, first at New York station WABC, leading his Yale Collegians Orchestra, and then on WEAF and the NBC Red Network beginning in February 1929.
+But his singing, suave manner, and boyish good looks attracted attention, especially from young women.
+Vallée was given a recording contract, and in 1928 he started performing on the radio, first at New York station WABC, leading his Yale Collegians Orchestra, and then on WEAF and the NBC Red Network beginning in February 1929.